 Bobcat and otter must be checked within 4 working days of the end of the season at a physical check station.
 Bobcats and otters cannot be reported online.
 The seal you receive from the check station must remain attached to the pelt until the pelt/carcass is prepared for mounting or the pelt is sold or tanned.
 Click here for a list of furbearer check stations.

-Harvest reporting rules for beaver, coyote, fisher, fox, or mink.
+Harvest reporting rules for beaver, fisher, mink, fox, and coyote.

-You must report harvested beaver, coyote, fisher, fox, mink within 4 working days of the end of their respective seasons.
+You must report coyote and fox within 48 hours of harvest.
+You must report harvested beaver, fisher, or mink within 4 working days of the end of their respective seasons.

 2 ways to report: